thumbnail image

 Rough Stuff: Raw Footage, and What No One Else Sees

-Using actual footage, participants will look at the rough footage, including mistakes, surprises, and happy accidents, that no one else sees of a finished film.
+Using actual films and footage, participants will look at the evolution, pitches, and prep of a project, through rough cuts, mistakes, surprises and happy accidents that no one else sees of a finished film.
 A great way to see what is actually shot and how it’s manipulated.

 Previz